 Pizza Margherita

-Pizza Margherita is where everything starts.
-No extras, no distractions, just a few ingredients that have to do all the work.
-At first glance, it almost feels too simple, but that’s exactly what makes it so demanding.
-When it’s done right, you notice it immediately.
+Pizza Margherita is where it all begins.
+There are no extras, just a few main ingredients that do all the work.
+It looks simple, but that’s what makes it tricky.
+When it’s made well, you can tell immediately.

 Margherita doesn’t try to impress.
-It just works.
+It stands out because its simplicity and balance are clear.

 Category, , DifficultyIntermediate